 I realized He was calling me to re-engage in prayer, but I wasn’t sure where to start.
 Then one day, I read Jesus’ words in Matthew 6:9: “This, then, is how you should pray…”

 The Lord’s Prayer became my guide.
-As I meditated on each line, it led me into deeper prayer—worship, confession, and intercession.
+As I meditated on each line, it drew me into deeper prayer of worship, confession, and intercession.
 I slowly but surely renewed my prayer life.

 There are many wonderful books and guides written on prayer.
-If you want help with your prayer life, consider studying prayer as an option.
+If you want help with your prayer life, consider studying the topic of prayer as an option.

 Our Bible study group read Prayer: Experiencing Awe and Intimacy with God by Tim Keller.
 We had studied prayer before, but this book helped us go even deeper.

 Meditative prayer is a combination of Bible reading and prayer.
-Journaling had never been my strength, but I started by writing out the verse from my Bible reading plan.
+Journaling had never been my strength, but I began by writing out the daily verse from my Bible reading plan.

 Prayer isn’t always easy.
 My journey has had ups and downs, but I’ve learned that a consistent prayer life is essential.